 I've now made this dish for two Ash Wednesdays.
 It's the perfect start for the beginning of Lent.
-I found this recipe in Celebrating the Faith: Lent and Easter in the Christian Kitchen by Laurie Navar Gill and Teresa Zepeda, available from Emmanuel Books (I highly recommend the whole series).
+I found this recipe in Celebrating the Faith: Lent and Easter in the Christian Kitchen by Laurie Navar Gill and Teresa Zepeda, printed by Emmanuel Books (I highly recommend the whole series).
 Mrs. Gill’s reasoning behind this dish: “This is a tasty dish, but in my opinion, canned black beans with their purplish liquid are fitting for this day of sackcloth and ashes.”
 She even slips a tiny teaspoon of ashes from the burned palms after it is all cooked.
-It doesn’t change the taste, but another Lenten reminder.
+It doesn’t change the taste, but provides another Lenten reminder.

 We found this meal tasty, and even better the next day, and I only made a few changes.
 The spices and veggies reminded me of tacos, so I served this with taco shells and brown rice (this year I might serve with polenta).
 It serves 8, so I reduce the recipe to fit my family.
 I've shared my adaption below, although I didn't change the measurements: